OXID-eSales/oxideshop-user-documentation/installation/new-installation/server-and-system-requirements.rst

   ..  note::

-      Even with the *mod_rewrite* extension installed, the system health check may not meet the requirements.
+       After finishing the installation, you go to the web-based shop setup.

+       Before you can start the setup, the system checks whether the system requirements are met.

+       Under :guilabel:`Server Configuration`, the *Apache mod_rewrite Module* bay be marked as defective, even with the *mod_rewrite* extension installed.

        Often, one of the reasons for this is the setting for *AllowOverride* in the Apache vhost configuration.

-      This was changed to *AllowOverride None* with Apache 2.3.9.
+       If you have Apache 2.3.9, ensure that the *AllowOverride* parameter has the value *None*.

 * Cryptographically-sufficient configuration